device42/ansible_lookup_plugin/README.md

 * string - return single string without column headers
 * list - return list of string ( we split DOQL result line by line without column headers )
 * list_dicts - return list of dicts with column headers

+All above works the same for the `prompt` version, we just add 3 more arguments in the yaml file, please check reference in promt example.